 Sad, but true: "More, please!" is music to the ears of many food scientists looking for feedback on their products.
 "The food industry brilliantly designs their products to be hyper-palatable, ensuring their customers come back for more," says Julieanna Hever, MS, RD, CPT, a plant-based dietitian and author of The Vegiterranean Diet.
 "With chemists in the lab concocting recipes with just the right level of sweet, saltiness, and fattiness, the human palate is easily convinced.
 This is why you literally 'can't eat just one.'"
 That said, keeping processed foods to a minimum can help you take in fewer calories and consume a more wholesome, nutritious diet—two things that can help you maintain a healthy weight.
 To discover which foods pack the most health-protective nutrients, check out our exclusive report, The 15 Most Antioxidant-Packed Fruits & Veggies—Ranked!

 And in that same vein, if you're typically reaching for granola bars and chips over baby carrots and apple slices you may not be hitting your recommended intake of fruits and veggies.
 And consuming less produce means you're more likely to fill out your pants.
 Research published in the journal PLOS Medicine linked the greater consumption of vegetables like cauliflower, brussels sprouts, and broccoli to greater weight loss results when compared with diets high in low fiber foods.
-Filling up half your plate with vegetables it a great place to start, and these 20 Side Dishes That Make Any Meal Instantly Healthier all serve as mouthwatering veggie inspo.
+Filling up half your plate with vegetables it a great place to start, and these 15 Fast & Delicious Side Dishes all serve as mouthwatering veggie inspo.

 If you have a sweet tooth it's time to kick your glass cookie jar to the curb and hide your candy stash in the cabinet!
 In a study by Google, placing chocolate candies in opaque containers as opposed to glass ones, and giving healthier snacks more prominent shelf space, curbed M&M consumption by 3.1 million calories in just seven weeks.
 A similar study published in the Journal of Marketing found that people are more likely to overeat small treats from transparent packages than from opaque ones.
 For more easy ways to effortlessly up your willpower, check out these 40 Tips for Motivation—That Actually Work!